-The regulatory agencies may not act favorably or quickly in their review of our submissions, or we may encounter significant difficulties in our efforts to obtain their clearance or approval, or to maintain our existing approvals, all of which could delay or preclude the sale of new or existing products in the related territories.
 In the European Union, the regulation of medical devices is being updated by the European Medical Device Regulation ("MDR") imposing stricter requirements on the conformity assessment and the commercialization of our products.
-A transition period to conform MDR requirement has been adopted based on MDR classification of devices with a latest application date of December 31, 2028.
-The extension of the period during which the devices can be placed on the market is subject to conditions.
+A transition period to conform to MDR requirement has been adopted based on MDR classification of devices with a latest application date of December 31, 2028.
+The extension of the period during which the devices can be placed on the market is subject to certain conditions.
 To benefit from the new provisions, the manufacturer must have implemented and must maintain a Quality Management System that complies with the MDR requirements before May 26, 2024.
-An MDR compliance action plan is currently being performed in preparation of MDR enforcement within the expected timelines.
-We are implementing regulatory actions to ensure our devices may be distributed on the European and international market to conform to MDR, if applicable.
+An MDR compliance action plan has been put in place in preparation of MDR enforcement within the expected timelines.
+We are implementing operational actions to ensure our devices may be distributed on the European and international market and conform to MDR requirements, where applicable.
+However, the uncertainty of continuing healthcare changes, regulations, and our ability to maintain MDR compliance of our products may negatively affect our business.

 Even if regulatory approval to market a product is granted, it may include limitations on the indicated uses for which the product may be marketed.
 Failure to comply with regulatory requirements can result in fines, suspension or withdrawal of regulatory approvals, product recalls, seizure of products, operating restrictions and criminal prosecutions.
-Regulatory policy may change and additional government regulations may be established that could prevent or delay regulatory approval of our products.
+Regulatory policy may change, and additional government regulations may be established that could prevent or delay regulatory approval of our products.
 Any delay, failure to receive regulatory approval or the loss of previously received approvals could have a material adverse effect on our business, financial condition and results of operations.
 For more information on the regulation of our business, see Item 4, "Information on the Company-Government Regulation" and "Information on the Company-HIFU Division-HIFU Division Clinical and Regulatory Status."